7 day vegetarian keto diet plan to lose weight.

 Protein should constitute just about 35% of calories on a keto diet.
 On a keto vegetarian diet, the main sources of protein will be high-fat dairy products like hard and soft cheeses.
 You might get bored with dairy at every meal so turn to meat substitutes for variety.

 If you are ok with soy in your diet, tofu will be a good choice.
 Keep in mind that some soy or wheat-based for meat substitutes are packaged with added marinades.

 Be sure to read each product’s nutritional information carefully.
 Protein powder can be a good solution.
 To find your lean protein goal, multiply your lean mass by 0.8.
 For example, if you weigh 180 pounds and have 40 percent body fat, you have 108 pounds of lean mass (180* 0.6).
 So your protein goal would be 86 grams a day (0.8* 108).

-The main plants you will want to stock up on are leafy greens like spinach, arugula, Swiss chard and kale.
-When you eat vegetables, focus on the non-starchy veggies, such as cucumbers, leafy greens, celery, tomatoes and peppers.
-Also include vegetables like broccoli, cabbage, mushrooms, green beans and cauliflower.
+The main plants you will want to stock up on are leafy greens like spinach, arugula, Swiss chard, and kale.
+When you eat vegetables, focus on the non-starchy veggies, such as cucumbers, leafy greens, celery, tomatoes, and peppers.
+It also includes vegetables like broccoli, cabbage, mushrooms, green beans, and cauliflower.